Cleveland Clinic logo

 Healthcare providers typically treat encephalocele with surgery to place the protruding part of your baby’s brain and the membranes covering it back into their skull.
 They then close the opening in your baby’s skull.

-Treatment for myelomeningocele, the most common form of spina bifida, typically involves surgery to repair the opening in your baby’s spine.
-Healthcare providers can perform surgery before birth (fetal surgery) or shortly after birth (postnatal surgery).
+Treatment for myelomeningocele usually involves surgery to repair the opening in your baby’s spine.
+Surgeons can do this before birth (fetal surgery) or shortly after birth.

-Long-term treatment for both conditions depends on your child’s condition.
-They may need multiple surgeries over time and other treatments related to complications, such as a shunt to treat hydrocephalus (excess fluid surrounding their brain).
+Long-term treatment for both conditions depends on your child’s case.
+They may need multiple surgeries over time.
+Or they may need other treatments related to complications, like a shunt to drain excess fluid surrounding their brain.

 Advertisement